Noovolari/leapp/docs/security/credential-process.md

-!!!
-Info

-    **Important**: this credentials' generation method requires that both Leapp desktop app and CLI are installed.
+### What is Credential Process?

-[Credential Process](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html) is a configuration option (in the AWS config file) that tells the AWS CLI and SDKs a command to invoke, which must print valid credentials to stdout in a specific format.
+[Credential Process](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html) is a configuration option
+(in the AWS config file) that instruct the AWS CLI and SDKs to use an external command to generate valid credentials in a specific format.

 It is **a way to generate AWS compatible credentials on the fly**, only when requested by tools that respect the AWS credential chain.

+Credential Process **is perfect if you have a way to generate or look up credentials that isn't directly supported by the AWS CLI or third-party tools**; for example, you can configure the AWS CLI to use it by configuring the credential_process setting in the config file.

-The difference between Credential Process and Standard Credential file is that **credentials in the "credential file" are written in plain text** and so, they are **much more exploitable**, even if temporary.
+The difference between Credential Process and Standard Credential file is that **credentials in the "credential file" are written in plain text** and so, they are potentially unsecure, even if temporary.
 Credential process instead, generates **credentials that are consumed only when they are effectively needed**.

 > No credential is written in any file.
 They are *printed* on the stdout when requested.

+### How Credential Process works?

-Credentials process generates  an AWS compatible temporary credential set in this format:
+Credentials process ask an external process to generate an AWS compatible temporary credential set in this format:
 ```json
 {
   "Version": 1,